Dark energy and matter interacting scenario to relieve $H_0$ and $S_8$ tensions

 The constraint results are shown in Table~\ref{tab2} and Fig.~\ref{alldatacon}.
-In the previous case (the CBS case), though the $H_0$ tension is greatly relieved, and the $S_8$ tension is also slightly alleviated, the $\tilde\Lambda$CDM model is not favored by the CBS data because its $\Delta$AIC value is greater than 0 ($\Delta{\rm AIC}=5.62$).
-However, when the $H_0$ and $S_8$ data are added into the data combination, we find that the situation is significantly improved both in relieving the tensions and fitting the observations.
+We also compute the AIC values for the $\tilde\Lambda$CDM model using various data combinations to enable a systematic comparison between the $\tilde\Lambda$CDM and $\Lambda$CDM models across different datasets.
+In the previous case (the CBS case), although the $H_0$ tension is greatly relieved and the $S_8$ tension is also slightly alleviated, the $\tilde\Lambda$CDM model is not favored by the CBS data because its $\Delta$AIC value is greater than 0 {($\Delta{\rm AIC}=3.79$)}.
+However, when the $H_0$ and $S_8$ data are added to the data combination, we find that the situation is significantly improved both in relieving the tensions and fitting the observations.